-2.8 Proxies
+2.9 Proxies

-The Veeam proxy can be installed on Windows or Linux machines.
+Veeam proxies can be installed on Windows or Linux machines.
 The correct sizing of a proxy depends on the expected amount of traffic the service provider will receive and on the redundancy design to be realized.
 At least one proxy per hypervisor cluster must be deployed so that this proxy has access to all the available underlying storage and can then write the received data onto it.
 To improve performance and resiliency, multiple proxies should be deployed.

 A group of proxies can work in concert to create a pool.
 They can all receive and manage incoming replication data from customers and balance these connections between them.
 If any proxy fails, another proxy can take care of the existing connections, giving continuity to customer operations.